TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 **Effect**
 	Mark a creature.
 	This creature is bleeding as long as it is marked.
-	At the end of marked creature's turn, make a precision roll against their Constitution.
+	At the end of marked creature's turn, make a precision roll against its Constitution.
 On failure, the mark ends.
 A creature can have only one mark from you at any time.

 ## End Marks
 **Complexity:** Simple